hantsy/spring-r2dbc-sample/docs/intro.md

 Internally R2dbc spec provides a `ConnectionFactories` utility class to create a `ConnectionFactory` from connection url or `ConnectionFactoryOptions`.

-For example, the following is an example obtaining a H2 specific `ConnectionFactory` from url, it will connect to an embedded H2 database.
+The following is an example of obtaining a H2 specific `ConnectionFactory` from URL, it will connect to an embedded H2 database.

 ```java
 ConnectionFactories.get("r2dbc:h2:mem:///test?options=DB_CLOSE_DELAY=-1;DB_CLOSE_ON_EXIT=FALSE")
 ```

-Let's look at another example of Postgres connection url.
+Let's look at another example of Postgres connection URL.

 ```java
 ConnectionFactories.get("r2dbc:postgres://user:password@localhost/test");
 ```

-The details of the url format is described in the [R2dbc spec doc](https://r2dbc.io/spec/0.8.2.RELEASE/spec/html/#overview.connection.url).
+The details of the URL format is described in the [R2dbc spec doc](https://r2dbc.io/spec/0.8.2.RELEASE/spec/html/#overview.connection.url).

 The following is an example of getting a `ConnectionFactory` from `ConnectionFactoryOptions`.